carolinux/dixit/README.md

 - Install the SSL certificate on the production server by following the instructions here: https://certbot.eff.org/instructions?ws=other&os=ubuntufocal
 - To renew the SSL certificate, need to run `sudo certbot renew`
-- Note: Port 80 needs to also be open, so that the temporary certbot http server can go through with the installation and later renewal of the certificate
+- Note: Port 80 needs to also be open in the router settings, so that the temporary certbot http server can go through with the installation and later renewal of the certificate

 ### Release
 From the server run `sudo bash startprod.sh`